homekube/homekube/docs/microk8s-addons.md

          |-> LoadBalancer (Cloud or bare metal) --> service1
          |-> LoadBalancer (Cloud or bare metal) --> service1
 ```

+As a side note there are other Ingress replacements available which serve the same purpose but all have their own pros and cons
+and do not share a common configuration (Envoy, Gloo, Heptio Contour, Istio, Ambassador, ...)

 ### Dashboard

 The dashboard is the default kubernetes community maintained ui.